The different types of car insurance available

 What type of insurance do we offer at Cuvva?

 Whilst the legal minimum is third party, we pride ourselves on offering a high quality product and ensuring our customers are well looked after.
-As such, all Cuvva short-term insurance policies are comprehensive to give our customers peace of mind and ensure they have the highest level of protection in the unfortunate event that you have an accident.
+As such, all Cuvva short-term insurance policies are comprehensive in the UK to give our customers peace of mind, and ensure they have the highest level of protection in the unfortunate event that you have an accident.

 However, there are a few things that Cuvva policies don’t cover, such as breakdown and damage to the windscreen.
 We recommend that no matter which provider or type of cover you go with, you make sure you have the sufficient level of cover for your needs.